 Update: Please use Mr Chromebox’s BIOS mod instead of John’s.
 It is based on John’s work but includes more options and features.
 You will find it here with ample explanation about how to use it.
 In short, the process is very similar to John’s script.

 With only a 16GB internal drive on the Chromebook, it’s not worth partitioning it for the Linux install and so I’m using a USB 3.0 drive instead.
+Check this post out if you or looking to dual boot on your internal Chromebook drive.

 This means I’ll leave the Chrome OS install on the internal drive and install Linux on a always plugged in USB 3.0 thumb drive.
 USB 3.0 drives provide fast read/write speeds and a compact one like the SanDisk 128GB Ultra Fit is the one I chose.
 It’s a good solution because it doesn’t stick out of the side of the Chromebook too much and costs only around $30.